Digital Core REIT to raise $600 mln in Singapore's biggest IPO this year

 The Real Estate Investment Trust (REIT), which owns 10 freehold data centres in the United States and Canada worth around $1.4 billion, is issuing 682 million units at $0.88 per a piece, excluding a greenshoe option worth $47 million.

+The offering is more than double the total raised so far this year in Singapore at $258.9 million, yet still ranking behind neighbours such as Thailand, Indonesia and the Philippines, data by Refinitiv showed.

+The city-state is on track for its weakest showing of IPOs and secondary listings since 2015 if the Digital Core REIT issue goes ahead, according to the data.

 Blackrock Inc BLK.N, Eastspring Investments, Fullerton Fund Management and AIA Investment Management are among the cornerstone investors in the IPO.
-The cornerstone investors are buying shares worth $365 million or 61% of the total offer.
+Cornerstone investors are buying shares worth $365 million, or 61% of the total offer.

-The retail component, around $12 million, opens on Monday.
-Shares totalling $223 million are being placed to other institutions.
+Shares totalling $223 million are being placed to other institutions, while the retail component, around $12 million, opens on Monday.

 The REIT will list on Dec.
 6.